dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 The [article page for computer accessibility](https://en.wikipedia.org/wiki/Computer_accessibility) has more issues than either home page did.
 Here are the biggies:

-- A few links with insufficient color contrast
+- Links with insufficient color contrast
 - Images without alt text, which causes the links that contain them to not have accessible names
 - More checkbox hack show/hide controls
 - On mobile, there are multiple `<nav>` elements without unique accessible names